Jelmerro/vimrc/README.md

 - Default to 4 spaces for all files, unless overwritten by Editorconfig
 - Show line numbers, end of line and recommended code width
 - Store all vim swap and backup files in ~/.vim/backup
+- Enable fenced markdown languages and the matchit plugin
 - More direct feedback using search highlighting, wildmenu, showcmd and such
-- Always show the statusline using lightline

 ## Plugins